theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/user-management.md

 ### Users and User Groups

+The Designer offers [Access Management](./access-management) for different users and user groups.
+You can use already existing Windows AD Users and Groups or create your own custom users and groups.

 {: .box-note }
 **Note:** Windows AD Users and Groups are created outside the Designer.
+Be careful to only add Windows AD *Security Groups* to the Designer.
+Users that are assigned to *Distribution Groups* are denied access at logon.

-Create a customuser and assign the created users to user groups:<br>
+How to create a custom user and assign the created users to user groups:<br>
 1. Navigate to **Security > Manage Users**.
 ![XU_security-manage-users](/img/content/security-manage-users.png){:class="img-responsive"}
 2. Click **[Add]** to create a new user.